cheerans/Microservices-Architecture/README.md

   ## Accessing a port on Windows Docker

   The ports of a docker container is not automatically forwarded to the localhost:port.
 Hence we need to do the following instruction.
 The magic is done by `microsoft\iis` which spawns up IIS server on the windows machine and makes the docker container available.
 Here port 8080 on docker container is available.
+To build an image do the following

+  `docker build -f Dockerfile.iissite -t santhoshcheeran/iissite .`

-  `docker run -d -p 8080:8080 microsoft/iis`
+  `docker run -d -p 8000:80 --name iissite_instance santhoshcheeran/iissite`

   However again the intricacy is that this port is only available on the docker container IP Address and not on local host.
 The following will obtain docker containers IP Address.